Brown Sea Cucumber, Isostichopus fuscus

 Reproduction: Brown Sea Cucumbers reproduce sexually via external fertilization.
 The larvae are free-swimming until they settle to the bottom and become benthic.
 This species exhibits no sexual dimorphism unless the gonads are ripe.
 When this occurs the male gonads are white in color and the females are orange.

-Endangerment Status: The Brown Sea Cucumber is currently considered to be ENDANGERED due to overfishing.
+Human Interactions: The Brown Sea Cucumber is currently considered to be ENDANGERED due to overfishing.
 They are sold commercially as Beche-de-mer and are in high demand in Asian countries.
 Populations are thought to have declined by as much as 60% over the last fifty years.
-They are now heavily regulated but without adequate enforcement, populations have been exceedingly slow to recover.
+They are now heavily regulated, but without adequate enforcement, populations have been exceedingly slow to recover.
 Beche-de-mer is currently available on the internet in a sun-dried format at $100 per pound.
 Efforts to reestablish native populations via aquaculture have had marginal results.